 The sound cannot be heard or the volume is very low.
 The volume might be set too low.
-Check the volume control in the Volume Control Panel in the Windows notification area, or use the key combination Fn + F5 and F6 (see "Function/Hot Key Indicators" on page 1 - 12) to adjust.
+Check the volume control in the Volume Control Panel in the Windows notification area, or use the key combination Fn + F5 and F6 (see "Function/Hot Key Indicators" on page 1 - 10) to adjust.
 Unwelcome numbers appear when typing.
-Num Lock is turned ON (see "Function/Hot Key Indicators" on page 1 - 12).
+Num Lock is turned ON (see "Function/Hot Key Indicators" on page 1 - 10).
 I am sliding my finger up and down on the right side of the Touchpad to scroll a Window and the Touchpad does not respond .
 There are different Touchpad versions available on this computer, and this version requires tapping/holding to scroll.
 Either tap repeatedly, or hold the finger down, at the top or bottom right of the Touchpad (depending on the scrolling direction required) to scroll the window.

+Problem Possible Cause - Solution

+Other Keyboards

-Problem Possible Cause - Solution \mathscr{O} Other Keyboards ant to make a change, you can use any standard USB keyboard.
-The system will ver special functions/hot keys unique to the system's regular keyboard may not The system freezes or the screen goes dark.
+If your keyboard is damaged or you just want to make a change, you can use any standard USB keyboard.
+The system will detect and enable it automatically.
+However special functions/hot keys unique to the system's regular keyboard may not work.

+The system freezes or the screen goes dark.
 The system's power saving features have timed-out.
-Use the AC/DC adapter press the sleep (Fn + F4) key combination, or press the power button if no LEDs are lit.
+Use the AC/DC adapter, press the sleep ( Fn + F4 ) key combination, or press the power button if no LEDs are lit.
 The system never goes into a power saving mode.
 Power Options features are not enabled.
-Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" or page 3 - 7).
+Go to the Windows Power Options menu and enable the features you prefer (see "Power-Saving States" on page 3 - 7).
 Make sure you have enabled Hibernate mode from the control panel.
-The computer is off (or in Sleep Mode) but powered by the AC/DC adapter plugged in The port is not powered on.
-Toggle power to the port using the Fn + power button combination. to a working outlet, or by battery with a capacity above 20%.
-I have plugged a device into the powered USB port in This function may not work with certain external USB compliant devices (check your device's documentation).
-If this is the case, power the computer on and connect the external USB device in order to charge it. order to charge it, but the device is not charging.
-Note that this function is designed to help charge USB compliant devices, but is not designed to allow their operation.
+The Wireless LAN/Bluetooth modules cannot be detected.
+The modules are off as the computer is in Airplane Mode.
+Check the LED indicator to see if it is in Airplane Mode (see "System Map: LCD Panel Open" on page 1 - 6).
+Use the Fn + F11 key combination to toggle Airplane Mode on/off (see Table 1 - 3, on page 1 - 10).
+The PC Camera module cannot be detected.
+The module is off.
+Press the Fn + F10 key combination in order to enable the module (see "Function/Hot Key Indicators" on page 1 - 10).
+Run the camera application to view the camera picture.